-Notes to the standalone financial statements for the year ended 31 March 2019 (All amounts in Rs. lakhs, unless otherwise stated)
+Notes to the standalone financial statements for the year ended 31 March 2019 (All amounts in Rs. in lakhs unless otherwise stated)

-Note 29: First time adoption
+Note 30: First time adoption

 The Company applied INDAS 115 for the first time by using the modified retrospective method of adoption with the date of initial application of April 1, 2018.
 Under this method, comparative prior period has not been adjusted.
+The effect on adoption of INDAS 115 for the year ended March 31, 2019 and as at March 31, 2019 is insignificant.